-The differential equations and boundary conditions laid out in the Dimensionless Formulation section are formulated for a non-rotating star.
+The oscillation equations and boundary conditions laid out in the Dimensionless Formulation section are formulated for a non-rotating star.
 Solving the corresponding equations for a rotating star is a challenging task, and a complete treatment lies beyond the scope of gyre.
 However, gyre does include two important modifications arising from rotation.

 The lowest-order effect of rotation appears in the Doppler shift that arises when transforming between the inertial reference frame and the local co-rotating reference frame.
 To incorporate this effect in the oscillation equations, all instances of the inertial-frame frequency \(\sigma\) are replaced by the co-rotating frequency